Understanding the Employer's Perspective in an Interview

 - What I hear you saying is … Do I have that right?

 - What kind of personal attributes are most valued here?

-Bridging questions not only open opportunities for interviewers to engage and share perspectives, they also demonstrate good active listening skills.
+Bridging questions not only open opportunities for interviewers to engage and share perspectives, but they also demonstrate your active listening skills.

-Interviewing is like a chess game.
-It is not the person with the most assets that wins.
-It is the person who uses his or her assets most skillfully that wins.
-The reality is that you can be the absolute best candidate for a position and still not get the offer.
-The way to consistently get the offer is by influencing interviewers to believe that you are the best candidate.
-Having talent, genius and education is not enough; you have to show the interviewer you have these attributes.
+In the end, interviewing is like a chess game.
+It’s not the person with the most assets that wins; it’s the person who uses their assets most skillfully.
+The reality is that you can be the absolute best candidate for a position and still not get an offer.
+Being talented, motivated, and sharp isn’t enough; you have to show the interviewer you have these attributes.

 Interviewers are people, too, and they base hiring decisions more on how they feel about you than on what you actually say.